jhemberger/2018-microcolony-experiments/EXP_NOTES.md

 Day to first drone could be an artifact of our starting conditions: we wait until there is evidence of brood before we start the treatments so the first drones could be independent of treatment.

 **2/18:** Need to compare all temporal RM lme's to models without (using AIC).

+**3/15:** Need to re-run all end-of-experiment models using 2-way ANOVA analysis in order to parse out total vs. pulse trt effects.
+LS means for mass, drone production appear the same, but we now have the interaction effect to measure whether the pulse or the total amount of food is behind the effect.

+For total growth, there is a significant interaction: effect of total food depends on pulse.

+For drone production, no interaction: drone production depends only on total food abundance.

+For growth rate,

+For worker mortality,

+For pollen consumption,

+For nectar consumption,